emilk/drop-merge-sort/README.md

 * Use the methods described in the Jackson et al. paper to find the Longest Nondecreasing Subsequence (LNS).
 * Keep the LNS and drop the outliers into a separate list.
-* Sort the list of dropped outliers using a standard sorting algorithm (such as quicksort).
+* Sort the list of dropped outliers using a standard sorting algorithm ([pdqsort](https://github.com/stjepang/pdqsort), in this implementation).
 * Merge the outliers back into the main list of the already sorted LNS.

 Thus despite its heritage, Drop-Merge sort is a *lossless* sorting algorithm (the normal kind).